joereynolds/the-check-republic/README.md

 should live in `~/.config/check-republic/config.lua`.

 Like the other configuration, it's also a `.lua` file.
 Currently you can only set what kind of `notifier` to use.
-Note that only `notify-send` is currently supported until people shout loud enough about others they want to use.
+Only `notify-send` is supported until people shout loud enough about others they want to use.

 Example configuration:
 ```